MicroEJ/docs/SDK6UserGuide/testProject.rst

   - IntelliJ IDEA: right-clicking on the ``src/test/java`` folder and select :guilabel:`New` > :guilabel:`Java Class``, then press ``Alt`` + ``Insert`` and select ``Test Method``.

-Setup a Platform
+Setup a VEE Port
 ~~~~~~~~~~~~~~~~

-Before running tests, a target platform must be configured using one of the methods described in the :ref:`sdk_6_platform_selection` page.
+Before running tests, a target VEE Port must be configured using one of the methods described in the :ref:`sdk_6_veeport_selection` page.

 Execute the Tests
 ~~~~~~~~~~~~~~~~~